 Credit institutions should not permit withdrawals from the accounts of a deceased customer until the distribution of the estate has been made, save in certain cases:

 - If authorised to do so by all the heirs:

 - Sums to be used to pay funeral expenses.

-- Sums to be used to meet payments authorised by the account holder before his/her death and that serve to maintain the estate, such as, for example, payment of taxes, insurance premiums, utility and telephone bills, etc.
+- Sums to be used to meet payments authorised by the account holder before his/her death and that serve to maintain the estate, such as, for example, payment of taxes, insurance premiums, etc.

 - If the deceased was a joint account holder, credit institutions may allow withdrawals ordered by any of the other account holders, according to the terms and conditions of the account:

 - If it is an “any-to-sign” account, the bank is obliged to comply with any withdrawal order signed by any of the joint account holders, with no need to inform the heirs or to obtain their consent or agreement.